The below materials have higher environmental harm than others when land-filled.

 Medical waste is not accepted at the Transfer Stations.
 Businesses should contact one of the following contractors for appropriate disposal of medical waste:

 There is a New Zealand Needle Exchange programme for needles that have been used for drugs.
+Find a list of participating outlets in the region.

-New Zealand Needle Exchange programme
+New Zealand Needle Exchange programme.

 Paints - Oil and Water Based